shelkmike/Mabs/README.md

 To see the full list of options, run
 `mabs-hifiasm.py --help`

+The recommended way to assemble a genome from reads made on 10.4.1 Nanopore flow cells is to perform error correction with "dorado correct" ([https://github.com/nanoporetech/dorado](https://github.com/nanoporetech/dorado)) and then give the reads to Mabs-hifiasm via the option "--pacbio_hifi_reads".

 Since Mabs-hifiasm is based on Hifiasm (https://github.com/chhylp123/hifiasm), it can use paired-end Hi-C reads for haplotype phasing (but not for scaffolding).
 Provide trimmed Hi-C reads with options "--short_hi-c_reads_R1" and "--short_hi-c_reads_R2".
 If you want to do Hi-C scaffolding, you can use YaHS (https://github.com/c-zhou/yahs) with contigs made by Mabs.

-Mabs-hifiasm can use ultra-long (N50 > 50 kbp) Nanopore reads to make assembly more contiguous.
+Mabs-hifiasm can also use ultra-long (N50 > 50 kbp) low-quality Nanopore reads to make assembly more contiguous.
 Provide them with the option "--ultralong_nanopore_reads".

 Examples of using Mabs-hifiasm.